 - Dry your pomegranate seeds on a paper towel.
 It’s important that they’re completely dry, otherwise, they’ll become a mushy mess.

-- Now you’ve done the flash freezing step, all the seeds won’t stick together.
+- Now that you’ve done the flash-freezing step, the seeds won’t stick together.
 Transfer the arils to a freezer bag or airtight container, and replace them in the freezer.